bioinfo-pf-curie/TMB/README.md

 ### Credits

 This pipeline has been written by the bioinformatics core facility in close collaboration with the Clinical Bioinformatics and the Genetics Service of the Institut Curie.
+Many thanks to the seqOIA-IT team for their help in the development and for the extensive testing of the tool !

 ### Contacts